bahrus/xtal-deco/README.md

 <xtal-deco virtualProps='["count"]'></xtal-deco>
 ```

+Doing so causes the property count to be stored and retrieved via a [WeakMap](https://stackoverflow.com/a/49879350/3320028).

-## proxy-id
+## proxy-id [Controversial, but relatively easy]

 Direct access to the target element (button in the example above) bypasses the proxy logic.

-To allow access to the proxy from the target element:
+To get access to the proxy from the target element:

 Give the proxy a name: